watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

    <tr>
     <td>
       <ul>
-      <li >Developers can acquire short term data, such as D1 retention, playtime, session lengths over a weekend, rather than having to run a month long beta program. </li>
+      <li >Developers can acquire short-term data, such as D1 retention, playtime, and session lengths over a weekend, rather than having to run a month-long beta program. </li>
       </ul>
     </td>
     <td>
       <ul>
-      <li >For a successful limited time test, it's recommended to prepare with marketing and advertising.
+      <li >For a successful limited-time test, it's recommended to prepare with marketing and advertising.
 Options include boosting an event on your social media or community spaces (e.g. Discord).
 Additionally, developers can spend money (~ $100-250 USD) to buy ad space on Roblox to generate traffic. </li>
       </ul>
     </td>
    </tr>